Nimdy/VRising_Dedicated_Docker_Server/readme.md

 Visit https://github.com/StunlockStudios/vrising-dedicated-server-instructions for additionall json configuration settings.

-# Menu system coming soon for Linux Users only NOT done yet... just follow the steps below without using the menu system and you will be fine
+# Menu system coming soon ... work in progress.
+Until then just follow the steps below and you can have your own V Rising Server running in Docker.

 ## Server Hosting Provided By DigitalOcean